26035 Money and Banking, 5 cr

 - nominal financial and monetary policy

 - the transmission of conventional monetary policy through the banking system

 - unconventional monetary policy, quantitative easing and forward guidance

 - bank capital regulation

 You have an analytic perspective on crucial issues in modern banking with a particular emphasis on the implications of asymmetric information and are familiar with the topical issues related to European bank regulation.
-You understand the central role of the banking system in the transmission of monetary policy, the goals of central banks and the tools available for achieving them.
-You also understand the current exceptional policy environment and the key difficulties that it entails.

 - assess the implications of asymmetric information for credit market efficiency

 - analyze and propose solutions to problems caused by informational asymmetry in credit markets